-Now take that title with a grain of salt.
+Simple enough, I mean – it is a tiered cake after all.
 Tiered cakes are to be respected.
 Straight up.
 One must be gentle yet stern with them all at the same time.
 At least that’s why I believe this sexy cake came out so magnificently.
 So timely.
 Surely, it also had something to do with setting a vibe of tranquility.
-(I’ve been known to bust a move all in the name of a homemade birthday cake many a time).
+(I’ve been known to bust a move all in the name of a homemade birthday cake many a time.)
 Having all of my ingredients ready.
 Researching the substitions I would make once I decided on a recipe.

 I love baking and cooking.
-I don’t count all that other stuff.
-What I can tell you is that this is the perfect cake for the summer season – for any occasion really.
+I don’t count the research and experiment time.
+What I can tell you is that this is the perfect cake for the summer season – or any occasion really.
 I made it for a dear sweet, charming young man in my life, for his 17th birthday.
 I now plan on making it for my dear, sweet, baby girl for her birthday in one short month.
-Her first.
-Let’s not even go there.
+Her 1st!
 Onwards with this cake business.

 Let go of your fear, revel in the fact that your search for the perfect cake is over and you can just get to the business of creating this masterpiece.
 I don’t have a fancy cake cutting wire (although that would be splendid), or probably half of the tools one could use to make this even more simple and uber profesh looking.
 The making part is what I’m referring to.
 Which is fine, because I don’t profess to be a food blog.
 Just a momma who believes in the inherent, magical virtues of a homemade birthday cake.
 Bar none.

 This recipe is for all the moms who believe in that magic and appreciate the community on the internets that allows us to do so more often.
 Recipes, tips, inspiration, stories, support.
 It’s why I’m here.
 You are here for all that and some cake, too, right?

 Strawberry Chiffon-er-iffous Shorty (But Not Really) Short Cake

 adapted from the brilliance that is The Smitten Kitchen